lnaq/Apex-Legends-Match-Data/README.md

 # Please NOTE

-You are only going to track the data of the given players *only* when the BridgeRequst.py is running!
+You are only going to track the data of the given player's *only* when BridgeRequest.py is/was running!

-# What if it doesn't work?

-The developer keeps working on his api, adding stuff, changing etc.. so if something doesn't work it's because of that and because I am not gonna update update this project.

-VS CODE PROBLEM - On my machine VS Code was not able to work; that doesn't mean that it won't work on your though - FIX - In case it doesn't work you can use another IDE I simply used Sublime Text
+---> This project is abandoned.
+This project had been last updated on 4 of January <-> Current version has a few changes that are *not* gonna be implemented in this repository.

 # Q&A